HariSekhon/Spotify-Playlists/README.md

 - `Elite Hip-Hop with Attitude`
 - `Smooth Hip-Hop`
 - `Chill` - chill tunes for work and life
-- `Bounce to the Rhythm` - rhymic hip-hop, put a bop in your step
+- `Bounce to the Rhythm` - rhythm & vibes hip-hop, puts a bounce in your step
 - `Best R&B`
 - `Best Pop`
 - `Best Rock`